aidantr/fuzzy-gfe/README.md

 ## Parallelization

 Our main estimation is run with 250 parallel cores.
-However, our  `FCR` function has the option to select number of cores, so the replication can be run with a specified number of parallel workers.
+However, the `FCR` function has the option to select number of cores, so the replication can be run with any number of parallel workers (although this will change computation time).